slgora/ex_situ_PGRFA_metrics/README.md

 # BGCI dataset issues identified

 To be discussed with Colin:
 country in BGCI dataset is not country of origin but it is country of institute holding the accession.
-Therefore the code for this part was deleted.
+Therefore, the code for this part was deleted.

 # To be done:
 BGCI institute code to be added, we need to ask BGCI if they have a conversion table for their garden ID to INSTCODE, otherwise a conversion table has to be done manually by searching FAO WIEWS organization database (They are not too many so it is doable).